tlsfuzzer/tlsfuzzer/docs/source/timing-analysis.rst

 (be it packet capture closer to server under test or an internal probe inside the server).

-The provided csv file must have a header and one column.
+The provided CSV file must have a header and one column.
 While the file can contain additional data points at the beginning, the very last data point must correspond to the last connection made by tlsfuzzer.